-Last updated on August 9th, 2016
+Last updated on June 21st, 2021

-- T. pallidum has not yet been grown in bacteriologic media or in cell culture.
-(But non pathogenic treponemes can be cultured).
+- T. pallidum has not yet been grown in bacteriologic media or in cell culture (but non-pathogenic treponemes can be cultured).
 Diagnosis is made by microscopy and serology.

 - M. leprae has not yet been grown in the laboratory either on artificial media or in cell culture.
 It can be grown in the mouse footpad or in the armadillo.

-- Chlamydia trachomatis It can not be grown in artificial medium but most be grown in living cells.
-Bacteria that can be cultured: but rarely cultured in standard clinical laboratory
+- Chlamydia trachomatis can not be grown in an artificial medium but most grow in living cells.